 Iowa Teacher Loan Forgiveness Program

-The State of Iowa offers loan repayment assistance to Iowa educators who are teaching in a shortage subject area, as designated by the Iowa Department of Education.
+The State of Iowa offers student loan repayment assistance to Iowa educators who are teaching in a shortage subject area, as designated by the Iowa Department of Education.

 An applicant must:

 - Be a fully licensed teacher* whose first teaching position in Iowa began after July 1, 2007.

 - Be teaching in a shortage subject area, as designated by the Iowa Department of Education.
 (See designated shortage areas below).

 - Owe a balance on an eligible federal student loan (Stafford or Consolidation).
 If outstanding loan balance is less than the maximum forgiveness award, the amount awarded will not exceed the applicant's outstanding principal and interest.

 - Be in good standing with all federal student loan accounts.
 Borrowers interested in postponing repayment on federal student loans should contact their current loan holder.

 - The maximum annual award is 20% of the recipient's total eligible federal student loan balance, including principal and interest